-You can request an extension of coverage as we explain below, by calling Member Services at the toll-free number on your ID card.
+You can request an extension of coverage as we explain below, by calling Member Services at the toll-free number in the How to contact us for help section.

 How can you extend coverage when getting inpatient care when coverage ends?